 - 1. Have a drain pan ready of suitable capacity. - 2.
 Clean the area around drain and remove the drain plug. - 3.
 Allow the oil to fully drain, then flush the tank.
 Dispose of used oil in a environmentally acceptable fashion. - 4.
 Install the drain plug. - 5.
-Clean the filter suction strainer before filling the tank.
+Change the return filter and clean the suction strainer before filling the tank.